-Deadline approaching: CfP IAMCR Environment, Science and Risk Communication 2016 Leicester
+Deadline approaching: CfP IAMCR Environment, Science and Risk Communication 2017 Cartagena

-The IAMCR Environment, Science and Risk Communication Working Group invites submissions of abstracts for papers for the 2016 IAMCR conference to be held from July 27-31 July, 2016 at the University of Leicester in the UK.
-The deadline for submissions is February 15, 2016.
+The Environment, Science and Risk Communication Working Group invites submissions of abstracts for papers and panels for the 2017 IAMCR conference to be held from 16-20 July in Cartagena, Colombia.

-Key themes for the Leicester sessions of the Working Group will include:
+Key themes for the Cartagena sessions of the Working Group will include:

-- Media and democratic debate and citizenship in risk politics
+- Democratic debate and citizenship in risk politics

 - Media, advocacy and environmental pressure groups